information

 3. 3.
 The behavior evidenced by such factor occurred under circumstances which diminish the seriousness of the factor as it relates to the purpose of this Chapter.

 4. 4.
-Under this Subsection, the Director may only issue a permit containing conditions directed at ensuring that such factor shall not recur.
+Under this Subsection, the City Administrator may only issue a permit containing conditions directed at ensuring that such factor will not recur.

 4. D. Denial of a permit may be appealed by the applicant by filing written notice of an appeal as provided in Section 14B.110.140.